jidongbsu/cs452-buddy-system/README.md

 ## References

-Operating systems: three easy pieces: chapter 14: memory API Operating systems: three easy pieces: chapter 17: free space management
+Operating systems: three easy pieces: chapter 14: memory API<br/>
+Operating systems: three easy pieces: chapter 17: free space management<br/>
+Donald Knuth.
+Fundamental Algorithms.
+The Art of Computer Programming 1 (Second ed.) pp. 435-455.
+Addison-Wesley.
+These pages are included in backpack as a PDF file. <br/>
+Look up Buddy Memory System on Wikipedia.

 ## Submission

-Create a private repository on github and give access permission to this account: jidongbsu (or using the email address: jidongxiao@boisestate.edu).
-You can use one repository for all 3 projects in this course, so that you only need to grant access permission to Jidong once.

-Due Date:  December 12th, 2019.
+Due Date:  December 9th, 2021.
+10% of penalty for late submission within 48 hours; submissions will NOT be accepted after 48 hours window.

 ## Project Layout

-The top level of your submission directory for this project must have a Makefile that builds the both the preloaded and non-preloaded versions and other related text programs.
+The top level of your submission directory for this project must have a Makefile that builds both the preloaded and non-preloaded versions and other related text programs.
 The structure of the folder should be the same as what was given to you.

 Make sure to not modify the two test programs buddy-test.c and malloc-test.c.

-To test the buddy system library with the mydash project, you can simply copy your buddy system library to your p1 project and preload it to test it with your mydash project.
+To test the buddy system library with the mergesort project, you can simply copy your buddy system library to your mergesort project and preload it to test it with your mergesort project.
 This is how we will test your project.
-Make sure that your p1 project is up to date so that when you make a branch for this project, we will have the latest version of p1 project on it.

 The README.md file should on the top-level of your project folder.
-Other than the usual stuff, it should clearly document what parts of this assignment you have attempted, and detail your how you have tested your program.
+Other than the usual stuff, it should clearly document what parts of this assignment you have attempted, and detail how you have tested your program.

 ## Grading Rubric